rozek/node-red-rest-service-examples/README.md

 The following example assumes "universally unique identifiers" (UUIDs) of type 4 as keys (and file names) and uses the last three hexadecimal digits to route these keys into one of 16\*16\*16 = 2<sup>12</sup> = 4096 folders.
 Assuming that all used keys are equally distributed, a set of 2<sup>20</sup> (i.e., more than one million) keys will therefore result in 4096 folders containing approx. 2<sup>8</sup> = 256 files each.

-Again, values are expected to contain plain text only.
 If you plan to use a different type of keys (rather than UUIDs), you will have to modify nodes "Key to Path" and "File Names to Keys" accordingly:

 ![](examples/folder-based-key-value-store-I.png)
 ![](examples/folder-based-key-value-store-II.png)

+If you need to generate new UUIDs you may either use an [online UUID generator](https://www.uuidgenerator.net/version4) or the function that comes with this example:

 ![](examples/folder-based-key-value-store-III.png)

+In order to use this store, simply import its [flow](examples/folder-based-key-value-store.json) into your Node-RED workspace and deploy.
+Store values may contain less than 1024<sup>2</sup> characters of plain text only.

+For experimentation purposes, you may import the [Postman collection](PostmanCollection.json) that comes with this repository and use the predefined requests for this store.

 ## File Management ##